 Capturing user behavior by sending events

 Once you’ve determined which behaviors you want to track, you need to send Algolia events that capture all the behaviors’ important aspects.
 These events give Algolia the user-based information needed to construct user affinity profiles.
-Sending events requires integrating short snippets of code in your front-end components that correspond to your user behaviors.
+Sending events requires integrating short code snippets in your front-end components that correspond to your user behaviors.
 Suppose that adding a product to the shopping cart is a meaningful user behavior.
 Then you need to add code to the “Add to cart” button to send an event containing information about which user just added which product to the shopping cart.

 You can refer to separate guides for how to send events to Algolia using the front-end libraries and API clients.
 A REST API, called the Insights API, lies beneath these clients and has a single endpoint.
 For this reason, Algolia sometimes refers to these events as “Insights events.”
-The engine uses many of the same events for Click and Conversion Analytics and other advanced features such as A/B testing and AI Re-ranking.
+The engine uses many of the same events for Click and Conversion Analytics and other advanced features such as A/B testing and Dynamic Re-ranking.